wleejess/cs361_project/README.md

 - Browse closet, filter by metadata

 Project Plan: Currently using Notion and Asana to manage the project plan.
 Will include links to each page in a future update.

+Hosting on OSU's server (flip1, flip2, or flip3) using gunicorn.